top of page

 Lincoln Geiger 'Farmer Lincoln'

-Founder, Year round Lead Guide, and Farm and Animal Husbandry Director
+Founder, Executive Director, Year round Lead Guide, and Farm and Animal Husbandry Director

 My life of farming started in Sweden in 1968.
 Around that time in a rural village called Huarod my love for the earth and its creatures grew roots.
 I was inspired by the people and the culture.
 The countryside was alive and the smell of manure in the spring winds brought hope for a good season.
 The farmers were planting fields of grain and sugar beets and potatoes.
 As children we were immersed in the intense forces of nature.
 We knew every detail of farm and village life and at harvest time we were a workforce needed to pick the potatoes and beets.
 I am deeply grateful for the time and love many of the farmers and craftspeople took, sharing their lives and stories and skills with us children.
 Their gift is the gift I carry in this life as a farmer and Guide at Wild Rose Farm.

-Year round Lead Guide, Farm and Garden Coordinator, and Administrative Program Coordinator
+Year round Lead Guide, Farm and Garden Coordinator, and Administrative Program Development & Coordinator

 Elizabeth grew up in the foothills of the sparkling Sierra Nevada Mountains, in view of both their snow capped peaks and the fertile valley of the Sacramento.
-She holds an undergraduate degree in philosophy, a formal training in biodynamic agriculture, and is completing a master's degree in transdisciplinary healing education.
+She holds an undergraduate degree in philosophy, a formal training in biodynamic agriculture, and a master's degree with a transdisciplinary healing education focus.
 Over the past 20 years she has worked as an educator in diverse settings, including work with homeless and "at-risk" youth, Waldorf grades and early childhood, as well as public schools.

 She is passionate about the unique educational possibilities that farm education offers, putting human beings in nourishing relationship to the soil, plants, animals and place.
 Her love of each child fuels a curiosity and interest in that child's relationship to the environment around them, whether that is expressed as interest in a particular animal, flower, or even a favorite stomping mud puddle.
 Interest spurs observation, which can lead to insight into which of the many "colors" of the farm educational "palette" can provide nourishment to a child's unique capacities for growth and development.